earlye/aws-shell/README.md

 a tunnel to yet another server, or choose different local/remote port numbers with the old syntax though.

+* When launching, aws-shell automatically runs "stacks" for you.

 * --profile (short: -p) selects a specific AWS profile.
 This is helpful when other processes require that your default profile be one other than the one you would like aws-shell to use.

+* aws-shell now knows how to get your aws device info.
+I also tried to make it file-compatible with aws-mfa, so you should in theory not need the separate aws-mfa tool any longer - just use aws-shell to manage your .aws/{mfa-related-files}, and you should be good to go.
+Of course, my wife always says she wants to move to Theory, because everything works... in Theory.

+* --mfa (short: -m) provide your mfa command at launch.
+If you *know* your cached mfa credentials are expired, this saves the step of waiting for aws-shell to get access denied.